 For the past decade, the Natural Medicine Journal has enjoyed the deft expertise and intense commitment of Jacob Schor, ND, FABNO, as Abstract & Commentary (A&C) Editor.
 Effective August 1st, he will be retiring and leaving his post that he has nurtured carefully over the years.

 Every month, the Natural Medicine Journal site has more than 160,000 unique visitors with nearly 900,000 total impressions.
-In addition to being the official journal of the American Association of Naturopathic Physicians, the Natural Medicine Journal is sent to 31 different non-profit trade organizations and Universities.
-Dr. Schor has been instrumental in that growth.
+In addition to being the official journal of the American Association of Naturopathic Physicians, the Natural Medicine Journal is sent to 31 different nonprofit trade organizations and universities.
+Schor has been instrumental in that growth.

-Dr. Schor received his naturopathic doctorate from National College of Naturopathic Medicine and opened his practice in Denver, CO, in 1992 with his wife Dr. Rena Bloom who is also a naturopathic physician.
+Schor received his naturopathic doctorate from National College of Naturopathic Medicine and opened his practice in Denver, CO, in 1992 with his wife Rena Bloom, ND, who is also a naturopathic physician.
 Both retired from clinical practice last year.
-Dr. Schor also has advanced training in oncology as a Fellow of the American Board of Naturopathic Oncology.
+Schor also has advanced training in oncology as a Fellow of the American Board of Naturopathic Oncology.